 BWA's are issued when conditions or concerns may adversely affect the quality or safety of your potable water supply.
 A BWA is put in place to protect you from harmful organisms that may be in your water and can make you and your family sick.

-The Health Unit advises that all water used for consumption be heated to a hard boil for at least one minute prior to use (store in a clean, covered container) or you can use commercially bottled water.
+Windsor-Essex County Health Unit advises that all water used for consumption must be either boiled or be commercially bottled water.
 Home filtration devices (filters) do not kill bacteria.
 In your home, these devices could be portable, plumbed-in, or faucet mounted.

 You can continue to use your tap water for:

 - Adults may continue to use the supply, as long as the water is not swallowed.

 - Young children, immunocompromised, as well as individuals with skin lesions or open wounds should take sponge baths with boiled water.